Inwerpsel/use-theme-editor/README.md

 - Improve elements with a hidden or hard to access state
 - Make keyboard shortcuts work when focus is inside the frame.
 - Ensure button elements are used where appropriate.
-- Better text inputs (clear button, debounce where needed, reliably prevent capitalization)
+- Better text inputs (clear button, debounce where needed)
 - Show current changes compared to server (maybe integrate with "current theme" component?)
 - As browser extension?
   - Address CORS (or detect + warn)